rpax/MASSIS/_tutorials/03-defining-a-simple-behavior.md

  public void approachTo(Location location, ApproachCallback callback);
  ```

  This method requires an `ApproachCallback` method as parameter, which will be called when the pathfinding process has been finished in the current step.
-In this case:
+In this case, the agent just moves and does nothing else:

 ```java
  ApproachCallback callback = new ApproachCallback() {